Some women have an oversupply of breast milk, which may be your crisis! Maybe you are making more milk than your baby needs.

 - You may discover a streak of blood in your baby's stools.

 - Your baby may only breastfeed when hungry and will not nurse for comfort or to fall asleep.

-- Switching your baby to the other breast, before he/she has finished the first breast.
-Some mother's breasts are very sensitive to stimulation, and switching back and forth without ever draining a breast well, can result in the production of too much milk in both breasts.
+- Switching your baby to the other breast before they have finished the first breast.
+Some mothers' breasts are very sensitive to stimulation, and switching back and forth without ever draining a breast well can produce too much milk in both breasts.

 - The consumption of too many lactogenic foods.